Skip to main content

 The dynamic nature of supramolecular assemblies is part of what makes them so interesting to researchers.
 Stable structures that can easily form under one set of circumstances, but gently come apart under another, could have lots of applications.
 For example, some researchers are interested in developing novel materials, such as liquid crystals, that might be converted from one form into another using different stimuli.
 Others are trying to develop materials that have useful medicinal and therapeutic applications.

-This page titled 1.6: Supramolecular Assemblies is shared under a CC BY-NC 3.0 license and was authored, remixed, and/or curated by Chris Schaller via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.6: Supramolecular Assemblies is shared under a CC BY-NC 3.0 license and was authored, remixed, and/or curated by Chris Schaller via source content that was edited to the style and standards of the LibreTexts platform.